FlutterFlow/flutterflow-issues/README.md

 For discussions, and questions, please visit [FlutterFlow Community](https://community.flutterflow.io/).

+## How do I know when my issue will be available in production?
+Our tracking system updates automatically, which means that when we merge a fix into the FlutterFlow codebase, the bug is closed.
+However, it can take up to two weeks to deploy a fix to production.
+Therefore, we ask that you give us two weeks after an issue was closed before re-opening it.

 Thank you for helping make FlutterFlow more stable and improving the FlutterFlow experience for all users! 💜